For showtimes, click here.

 Jack Warner proudly stated, “Together these two amateurs set the screen on fire.”

-The pair did eight films in total together.
-They also both appear in one more film, but didn’t share the screen together.
+The pair acted in eight films together.
+They both appeared in one more film, but they didn’t share the screen together.

-However, while the film launched his career, Flynn had mixed feelings about the outcome.
+While Captain Blood launched his career, Flynn had mixed feelings about its shadow on his later career.

 “The direction of Captain Blood was assigned to Michael Curtiz.
 I was to spend five miserable years with him, making Robin Hood, Charge of the Light Brigade, and many other films,” Flynn said.
 “In each he tried to make all scenes so realistic that my skin didn’t seem to matter to him.
 Nothing delighted him more than real bloodshed.”